 - Business Brokers

 The services in this section of the directory can help you outsource different aspects of selling on marketplaces.
-Some services here will manage your marketplace accounts, while others will provide you with a dedicated staff member that you can assign individual tasks to.
+Some services here will manage your marketplace accounts, while others will provide you with a dedicated staff member (virtual assistant or VA) that you can assign individual tasks to.

 All of the services listed in this section of the directory are marketplace specialists, which should mean that they are working with similar businesses and have some level of familiarity with the tasks you are looking to outsource.
 This will give you a better starting point than if you use a general outsourcing company or online freelancer site.

-The main factor when choosing a marketplace management service is whether you want an offshore or onshore provider, as while they can both help you outsource tasks, they tend to operate very differently.
+The main factor when choosing an ecommerce outsourcing service or virtual assistant (VA) is whether you want an offshore or onshore provider, as while they can both help you outsource tasks, they tend to operate very differently.

 Offshore providers typically provide you with a dedicated staff member to assist either with limited projects, like uploading your product catalog to marketplaces, or ongoing tasks, where they become a member of your team and provide day-to-day support.
 This could be in the form of product research, compiling product information, researching competitors, updating inventory management systems, creating listings, processing dropshipping orders or providing customer support.

 No matter how you decide to utilize offshore staff it’s important to remember that you’re the one that has to train them on your business.
 This includes what you want them to do, and how they carry out these tasks.
 You aren’t dealing with consultancies here, so you aren’t hiring experts.
 This means that while they might know about selling on marketplaces in general, they aren’t going to know anything about your unique business.

 This process is going to be quicker if your offshore staff are smart and receive training and support from within their own company.
 In fact, it can work out better to disregard cheaper services and pay a little extra for a supported service that will help you outsource tasks quicker and more efficiently.